Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 We will provide information and guidance to those involved in recruitment or other decision making where equal opportunities issues are likely to arise to help them understand their responsibilities and to avoid the risk of discrimination.

-All employees are responsible to support the organisation to meet its commitment and avoid unlawful discrimination.
-If you believe that you have been discriminated against you should report this to your manager under the grievance procedure.
+Consultants, contractors and volunteers are responsible to support the organisation to meet its commitment and avoid unlawful discrimination.
+If you believe that you have been discriminated against you should report this to the Head of Patient Support under the grievance procedure.
 If your complaint involves bullying or harassment, the grievance procedure is modified as set out in the Anti-Harassment and Bullying/Dignity at Work Policy.
 We take any complaint seriously and you will not be penalised for raising a grievance, even if your grievance is not upheld, unless your complaint is both untrue and made in bad faith.

-If you witness what you believe to be discrimination you should report this to your manager (or, if this is inappropriate, a Trustee), as soon as possible.
+If you witness what you believe to be discrimination you should report this to the Head of Patient Support (or, if this is inappropriate, a Trustee) as soon as possible.

-Employees can be held personally liable as well as, or instead of, the organisation for any act of unlawful discrimination.
-Employees who commit serious acts of harassment may be guilty of a criminal offence.
-Acts of discrimination, harassment, bullying or victimisation against employees or customers are disciplinary offences and will be dealt with accordingly.
-Discrimination, harassment, bullying or victimisation by consultant contractors or volunteers may constitute a fundamental breach of contract/volunteering agreement and could lead to contract/volunteering agreement termination without notice.
+Consultants, contractors or volunteers can be held personally liable as well as, or instead of, the organisation for any act of unlawful discrimination.
+Consultants, contractors or volunteers who commit serious acts of harassment may be guilty of a criminal offence.
+Acts of discrimination, harassment, bullying or victimisation against consultants, contractors, volunteers or customers are disciplinary offences and will be dealt with accordingly.
+Discrimination, harassment, bullying or victimisation by consultants, contractors or volunteers may constitute a fundamental breach of contract/volunteering agreement and could lead to contract/volunteering agreement termination without notice.

 Monitoring and review

-This policy will be monitored by the KCSN management team every year to judge its effectiveness and will be updated in accordance with changes in the law.
+This policy will be monitored by the KCSN management team biannually to judge its effectiveness and will be updated in accordance with changes in the law.
 We will report to the Board of Trustees on any actions or activities undertaken to improve equality of opportunity.
-Any information provided by job applicants and employees for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection Act 1998.
+Any information provided by job applicants, consultants, contractors, and volunteers for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection Act 2018.